-Name Date of Birth Position Director Since Year Term Ends(1) Hong-Tae Kim February 20, 1966 Non-Standing Director March 25, 2020 2022
+Year Term Name Date of Birth Position Director Since Ends(1) Hong-Tae Kim February 20, 1966 Non-Standing Director March 25, 2020 2022

-(1) The date on which the term will end will be the date of the general shareholders' meeting in the relevant year.
+The date on which the term will end will be the date of the general shareholders' meeting in the relevant year.

 Hong-Tae Kim was elected as a non-standing director in March 2020.
-He currently serves as Head of the Planning and Coordination Department at the KDIC.
+He currently serves as Head of Creative Management at the KDIC.
 He holds a Bachelor of Arts in International Economics from Seoul National University.